al-mz/ecommerce-analytical-dashboard/README.md

 password: 1234
 ```

-2. Navigate to the Dashboards and take a look at the olist dashboard.
+2. Navigate to the Dashboards section and take a look at the olist dashboard.